melonTree68/melontree68.github.io/_drafts/axiom-of-choice.md

 ### AC implies Zorn's lemma

-For the sake of contradiction, assume that $P$ is a nonempty poset s.t.
+For the sake of contradiction, assume that $P$ is a nonempty poset such that

 1. Every chain in $P$ has an upper bound;
 2. $P$ has no maximal elements.